inkblot/puppet-ipcalc/README.md

 ## Conventions

-This documentation refers to an IP address suffixed with a CIDR prefix length as an IP/CIDR.
+This documentation refers to an IP address suffixed, with either a CIDR prefix length or a netmask, as an IP/CIDR.

 ## Usage